scientific-python/attach-next-milestone-action/README.md

 `MILESTONE_LABELER_TOKEN`, and set its contents to the generated token.

+## Options

+In the `with` clause, the following options are available:

+- `force: true` : Overwrite existing milestones.

 ## Warning!

 The workflow above runs as `pull_request_target`, meaning it has access to repository secrets.